WMC-AHIF-2021/VisualNovel/README.md

 * Static Part
    * The static part of our website will be about the game  you will be able to play.
 There's going to be a description of the story and the characters.
 * Interactive Part
   * The interactive part will be the game we are going to create.
-It will have a small story which can have different turns and endings based on the descisons the player makes.
+It will have a small story which can have different turns and endings based on the decisions the player makes.

 ## Goals
 * creating a fun game